mmocombe/dsc-phase-1-project-v2-4/README.md

 These questions were considered in order to maximize studio success.
 Profits are one marker of a film's success, telling us whether or not the film was financially worth pursuing.
 Finding out whether a large budget is favorable will aid the studio into making informed decisions.
 Data on the highest grossing genres will help Microsoft Studios narrow down on what type of films to invest in.
 The release window also influences a film's success.
 It's key that the studio releases it at a time where the most people will go see it.
 Finally, it's important to choose a proven visionary for the director's chair.

-## Data
+## Data Understanding

 1. im.db.zip

 A zipped SQLite database containing movie data from the website Internet Movie Data Base.
 There is information on genre, online user votes, average user ratings, roles of people involved in the film etc...
-The most relevant tables are movie_basics and movie_ratings.
+The most relevant tables are movie_basics (146144 rows × 6 columns) and movie_ratings (73856 rows × 3 columns).

 2. bom.movie_gross.csv.gz

 A compressed CSV file containing box office data from the website Box Office Mojo.
 Domestic and Foreign Gross are the most relevant features.
+Database dimensions are 3387 rows × 5 columns.

 3. tn.movie_budgets.csv.gz

 A compressed CSV file containing box office data, release dates, and budget data from the website The Numbers.
+Database dimensions are 5782 rows × 6 columns.

 ## Methods